nimosaid/Instagram/README.md

 ### Clone the Repo
 Run the following command on the terminal:
-`git clone git@github.com:nimo/Instagram.git && cd InstaClone`
+`git clone git@github.com:nimo/Instagram.git && cd Instagram`